aeonSolutions/AeonLabs-.NET-Platform/README.md

 Please refer to the [wiki](https://github.com/aeonSolutions/AeonLabs-.NET-Platform/wiki) to learn how to use this code.

 ## Release
-To view the current state of the art goto releases https://github.com/aeonSolutions/AeonLabs-.NET-Platform/releases
+To view running the current state of the art goto releases https://github.com/aeonSolutions/AeonLabs-.NET-Platform/releases

 ## current layout